 Ambient daytime temperatures for house geckos should be 75° – 85° F with a basking site temperature of 88° F.

 During the night, temperatures can drop to 70° F. You can record accurate readings of temperature by use of a thermometer or infrared temperature gun.

 A basking bulb, infrared bulb, under-the-tank heater, radiant panel, or ceramic emitter can all be used to achieve proper ambient and basking temperatures.

 House geckos are nocturnal, so UVB light is not required.

 A 12-hour light cycle however is recommended to achieve a day/night cycle.
-(Bed a Beast or Eco Earth), mulch bark, sterilized potting soil without perilite, newspaper, or green astro-urf can all be used as substrates.
+(Bed a Beast or Eco Earth), mulch bark, sterilized potting soil without perlite, newspaper, or green Astro-urf can all be used as substrates.